Mala Walk

 Mutitjulu Waterhole

-What is a Mutitjulu watering hole?
 The region has stunning scenery, including ancient monoliths, picturesque valleys, peaks, and trails, which enhances its overall richness.
 Mutitjulu is a lesser-known natural wonder at Uluru.
-Mutijulu Falls is a water-filled hole located on the eastern side of Uluru, with an unusual shape in the base of a rock.Mutijulu
+Mutijulu Falls is a water-filled hole located on the eastern side of Uluru, with an unusual shape in the base of a rock.Mutijulu is not simply a water-filled hole […]

 Mataranka Hot Springs, Northern Territory